saltstack/salt/doc/ref/cli/salt-key.rst

     The master configuration file needs to be read to determine where the Salt keys are stored via the pki_dir configuration value;
     default=/etc/salt/master

+.. option:: -p PRINT, --print=PRINT

+   Print the specified public key

+.. option:: -P, --print-all

+   Print all public keys

+.. option:: -q, --quiet

+   Supress output

+.. option:: -y, --yes

+   Answer 'Yes' to all questions presented, defaults to False

+.. option:: --key-logfile=KEY_LOGFILE

+   Send all output to a file.
+Default is /var/log/salt/key

+.. option:: --gen-keys=GEN_KEYS

+   Set a name to generate a keypair for use with salt

+.. option:: --gen-keys-dir=GEN_KEYS_DIR

+   Set the directory to save the generated keypair.
+Only works with 'gen_keys_dir' option; default is the current directory.

+.. option:: --keysize=KEYSIZE

+   Set the keysize for the generated key, only works with the '--gen-keys' option, the key size must be 2048 or higher, otherwise it will be rounded up to 2048.
+The default is 2048.